Thu 19th July

 Lessons with the Librarian aim to help students gain skills in reading print and electronic text for both information and enjoyment.

 Students will also become familiar with Fiction texts in a variety of genres.
-They will learn how print resources are organised into alphabetical order in a library.
+They will learn how print resources are organised

-This knowledge should enable children to differentiate between reading for enjoyment and reading for information, and, enhance their skills in accessing both Fiction and Non Fiction texts in a 21st century library.
+This knowledge should enable children to differentiate between reading for enjoyment and reading for information, and, enhance their skills in accessing both Fiction and

 The Music Programme aims to develop foundation musical skills encompassing musical literacy and playing.
 Individual music tuition is offered in a wide variety of instruments including Strings, Brass, Percussion, Piano, Guitar, Woodwind, Voice and Recorder.